craftybones/loud-and-proud/docs/why_objects.md

 Nothing prevents us from doing this.
 Which means, the behaviour `areaOfSquare` still doesn't have anything to do with a square.
 It simply works on a property called `length`.

 This problem simply can't be solved unless we somehow ensure that the function `areaOfSquare` knows only about a square.
+Importantly, this bind should happen automatically.

 #### So, why should data and behaviour be bound together?

-It should be clear by now that not having a system that automatically ties data and behaviour does the following:
+Not having a system that automatically ties data and behaviour does the following:

 * Expects us to know how to define data, which might cause bugs.
   * `{length:10}` vs `{lenght:10}`